 The Views from Rua Augusta Arch

 Rua Augusta Arch will make you go through an unforgettable panorama experience.
 You can look over to the symmetrical details around Praça do Comércio.
 On the south side, you will see the River Tagus.
 You will find the view of the famous Baixa street to the north.
-To the west, you can see the Barrio Alto district as well as ruins of the Convento do Carmo.
-On the east side, you will find a view of Alfama, Lisbon Castle and the Lisbon Cathedral (the Sé).
+To the west, you can see the Barrio Alto district, as well as the ruins of the Convento, do Carmo.
+On the east side, you will find a view of Alfama, Lisbon Castle, and the Lisbon Cathedral (the Sé).